History of Cyprus (1878–present): 21st century and the European Union membership (2004–present)

-Cyprus joined the European Union in 1 May 2004.
+Cyprus joined the European Union on 1 May 2004.
 Meanwhile, the negotiations about the status of the island grew.
 In December 2003, the United Nations Buffer Zone in Cyprus, between the two nations on Cyprus, was partly opened.
 Since then, members of both communities (and citizens of the EU) have been able to cross the buffer zone at the opened check points.
 In 2004, the planned UN-sponsored referendum on reunification was held on 21 April.
 Turkish Cypriots voted to accept the UN plan as stated in the referendum, but Greek Cypriots rejected it by a large majority.

-On 1 January 2008, Cyprus joined the Eurozone and adopted the euro as its currency to replace the Cypriot pound.
+On 1 January 2008, Cyprus joined the Eurozone, adopting the euro as its currency to replace the Cypriot pound.

 The first elections to take place after Cyprus's accession to the European Union and the failed U.N. referendum were in 2008.
 Dimitris Christofias of the Progressive Party of Working People−AKEL, the communist party of Cyprus, became the president after defeating right-wing Ioannis Kasoulidis.
 Christofias started talks with Mehmet Ali Talat on the reunification of Cyprus as a bizonal federal state.

 Renewed efforts between the North and the South, the 2014 Cyprus talks of the leaders of Greek and Turkish Cypriot communities, produced the unprecedented Joint Declaration for a negotiated settlement.

 In 2013, Nicos Anastasiades of the conservative Democratic Rally, was elected as the President of Cyprus.
 In 2018, President Anastasiades was re-elected tor a second term with a wide margin over his communist opponent.
 On 28 February 2023, Nikos Christodoulides, the winner of the 2023 presidential election run-off, was sworn in as the eighth president of the Republic of Cyprus.